 For instance, Indians are not allowed to acquire dual citizenship, and once they obtain Mauritius citizenship.
 They automatically lose their citizenship in India.

-The best thing to do here is to take advantage of permanent residency program, read it on my article How to get a residence permit in Mauritius, and live in Mauritius without applying for Mauritius citizenship.
+The best thing to do here is to take advantage of the permanent residency program, read it in my article How to get a residence permit in Mauritius and live in Mauritius without applying for Mauritius citizenship.